ronkok/Temml/docs/administration.md

 # Browser Issues

-If you are deciding whether to render math in MathMl, know that all the major browser engines now support MathML.
+If you are deciding whether to render math in MathML, know that all the major browser engines now support MathML.
 If you want to revel in the sight of over a thousand LaTeX functions rendered well in MathML, head on over to the Temml [function support page](https://temml.org/docs/en/supported.html).